 Louisiana History Day is an annual competition that encourages students to explore local, state, national, or world history by investigating and presenting on a topic of their choice.
-Students work either individually or in groups to take a deep dive into their topic, analyzing historical sources and gaining valuable research skills.
+Students can choose to write a research paper, develop a website, film a documentary, create an exhibit, or produce a live-action performance.

 The National WWII Museum is the History Day affiliate for Louisiana.
 Regional competitions are held each year in Baton Rouge, Lafayette, Monroe, New Orleans, and Shreveport.
 The state competition is held at the Museum in New Orleans, and the national competition is held on the campus of the University of Maryland near Washington, DC.
-Nearly 3,000 students compete at the national level each year—an experience they'll never forget.
+Nearly 6,000 students compete at the national level each year—an experience they'll never forget.

-2018 National History Day
+2021 National History Day

-2018 Louisiana Contest Dates
+2021 Louisiana Contest Dates and Registration

 View the Regional Map.

-June 10-14, 2018: National Competition
+June 13-17, 2021: National Competition

 Louisiana History Day is supported by:

-Louise H. Moffett Family Foundation
+Walton Family Foundation